-To promote and facilitate the provision of serviced residential sites in the village subject to complying with normal planning and environmental criteria and the development management standards contained in Chapter 18 of Volume 1.
+To promote and facilitate the provision of serviced residential sites in the village subject to complying with normal planning and environmental criteria and the development management standards contained in Chapter 18.

-To encourage the provision of appropriate retail services and additional social and communities facilities in the village to serve the resident population, surrounding rural hinterland and visitors, subject to normal planning and environment criteria and the development management standards contained in Chapter 18 of Volume 1.
+To encourage the provision of appropriate retail services and additional social and communities facilities in the village to serve the resident population, surrounding rural hinterland and visitors, subject to normal planning and environment criteria and the development management standards contained in Chapter 18.

-To ensure the sustainable use and management of Castlebridge's natural resources, assets and amenities, subject to normal planning and environment criteria and the development management standards contained in Chapter 18 of Volume 1.
+To ensure the sustainable use and management of Castlebridge's natural resources, assets and amenities, subject to normal planning and environment criteria and the development management standards contained in Chapter 18.